SFDO-Tooling/CumulusCI/cli/README.md

       --help  Show this message and exit.

     Commands:
-      beta_deploy  Deploys a beta managed package version by its... deploy       Determines the right kind of build for the... next_step    A command to calculate and return the next...
+      apextestsdb_upload  Upload a test_results.json file to the... beta_deploy         Deploys a beta managed package version by its... deploy              Determines the right kind of build for the... next_step           A command to calculate and return the next...

 cumulusci ci deploy --help